EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.cat.md

 ### imUtil.cat.match_sources

 Match sources in two catalogs with the same coordinates systems.
 Package: imUtil.cat Description: Match a catalog and reference catalog which are on the same 2-D coordinate system.
+The catalogs may have spherical or planner coordinates.